abbasdgr8/ticketing-search-app/README.md

 # Runs all Unit Tests in a specific test class
 $ ./gradlew clean test --tests fully.qualified.ClassName
 ```

+If you'd like to run tests independently in IntelliJ, you will need to install the [Spek Framework Plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework)

 ## Usage
 ```bash